Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Pincher's Pro Tip

 Own an older home?
-Ask your warranty provider directly whether age limits apply to your HVAC system.
+Ask your warranty provider directly whether age or 'useful life' clauses apply to your HVAC system.
 Some companies cover older systems without depreciation if you can show proof of regular professional maintenance.

 Preventive Maintenance Requirements